 In 1805 Owen Brown moved with his family to Ohio, where John grew to manhood, working on the farm and as a currier in his father’s tannery, part of the time as foreman.
-When he was about 20 he took up the study of surveying and followed that occupation for a few years.
+When he was about 20, he took up the study of surveying and followed that occupation for a few years.
 He then went to Crawford County, Pennsylvania, where he lived until 1835, before moving to Portage County, Ohio.

-Father and sons were mustered in as militia by the free-state party and turned out to aid in the defense of Lawrence.
+Father and sons were mustered in as militia by the Free-State party and turned out to aid in defense of Lawrence.
 Two of Brown’s sons were captured by the United States Cavalry, which was used to aid in enforcing the territorial laws passed by a pro-slavery legislature, and John Brown, Jr., with his hands fastened behind his back, was driven by a cavalry company nine miles on a trot to Osawatomie.
 Appleton’s Cyclopedia of American Biography says: “This state of things must be fully remembered in connection with the so-called ‘Pottawatomie Massacre,’ which furnishes, in the opinion of both friends and foes, the most questionable incident in Brown’s career.”